Ehmetjan Qasimi

 Ehmetjan was born in Ghulja in 1914.
 He studied at the Communist University of the Toilers of the East, Moscow in 1936 and was a member of Communist Party of the Soviet Union.
-Ehmetjan was described as "Stalin's man" and as a "communist-minded progressive".
+Ehmetjan was described as "Stalin's man", though the evidence for this description is circumstantial.

 Life and political career

 Ehmetjan was born in Ghulja (Yining in Chinese) in 1914.
 He studied in the Soviet Union at the Communist University of the Toilers of the East, Moscow in 1936 and was a member of Communist Party of the Soviet Union.
-Ehmetjan was described as "Stalin's man" and as a "communist-minded progressive".
+Ehmetjan was described as a "communist-minded progressive".
 Ehmetjan Russified his surname to "Kasimov" and became a member of the Communist Party of the Soviet Union.

-He was a member of the governing council of the East Turkestan Republic, a Soviet-backed administration founded in three northwestern districts of Xinjiang during the Ili Rebellion in November 1944.
-Ehmetjan himself was not involved with the planning of the rebellion.
-The ETR was initially led by Elihan Tore, who favored forming a conservative Islamic government.
-Tore was placed under house arrest in the Soviet Union in 1946, under the orders of Stalin.
-Ehmetjan was a leader of the pro-Soviet East Turkistan Turkic People's National Liberation Committee (ETTPNLC).
+He was a member of the governing council of the East Turkestan Republic, founded in three northwestern districts of Xinjiang during the Ili Rebellion in November 1944.The ETR was initially led by Elihan Tore, who favored forming a conservative Islamic government.